dwiavinia/research-progress/progress log/2025-10-29_week04_GTFS-practice.md

 Scenario Design
 Scenario 0 – Baseline
-Current system where the Micron Shuttle serves only Micron employees, with no integration with the bus network.
+Current system where the private shuttle serves only  employees, with no integration with the bus network.
 Policy Setting: No policy integration.
 Purpose: To represent current inefficiencies and access limitations.